OpenNebula/docs/source/open_cluster_deployment/lxc_node_deployment/lxc_driver.rst

 Additional Attributes
 -----------------------

-The ``RAW`` attribute allows to add raw lxc configuration attributes to the final container deployment file.
+The ``RAW`` attribute allows to add raw LXC configuration attributes to the final container deployment file.
 This allows to set configuration attributes that are not directly supported by OpenNebula.

 .. code::

     RAW = [
-            type = "lxc",
+      TYPE = "lxc",
-            data = "lxc.signal.reboot = 9"
+      DATA = "lxc.signal.reboot = 9" ]
-        ]

-.. note:: Each line of the ``data`` attribute must contain only an lxc configuration attribute and its corresponding value.
-If a provided attribute is already set by OpenNebula, it will be discarded and the original value will prevail.
+.. note:: Each line of the ``DATA`` attribute must contain only an LXC configuration attribute and its corresponding value.
+If a provided attribute is already set by OpenNebula, it will be discarded and the original value will take precedence.